 Many everyday devices need electricity to function and connect to a power outlet via a power cable.
-Microphones, similarly, plug into microphone inputs via a mic cable in order to transfer electrical audio signals.
+Similarly, microphones plug into microphone inputs via a mic cable to transfer electrical audio signals.

 Do microphones need power to function properly?
 Some microphones require power to function (active mics) while others do not (passive mics).
 Microphones that have built-in active circuitry or non-electret electrostatic (condenser) capsules require power.
 Dynamic mics with no internal preamps do not require power.

 So microphones do require power to function properly while others do not.
 Let's take a closer look at which microphones need power, the type of power they need, and the ways in which power is supplied.

 Disclaimer: This article includes affiliate links.
 If you click one of them, I may receive a small percentage of the sale at no extra cost to you (which I'm very grateful for, as it helps me produce more free content here at My New Microphone).
 You can see the list of my partners here and my ethics statement here.
 Thank you for your support!

 Microphones That Require Power And Those That Do Not